 Os Guinness tells a great story about a Russian factory worker in the days when Khrushchev was the prime minister.
 Because of the enormous economic strain in those days, employees would steal tools and just about anything else they could get their hands on.
 To stop the thefts, a KGB officer was placed at every factory gate where each worker was carefully searched for contraband.
 Petrov, a long-time laborer, pushed a wheelbarrow loaded with two large sacks of sawdust out the factory doors every day.
 Each day the guard searched through the sacks of sawdust but consistently found nothing.
 Weeks into this routine the frustrated guard finally said, “Hey, Petrov, I promise not to tell anybody.
 I can’t get what’s going on here.
 I don’t know why you need all this sawdust.
 What are you stealing?”
 Petrov grinned and whispered, “Wheelbarrows.”

 Os Guinness makes this probing conclusion: “While we’ve been inspecting bags of sawdust, Satan has been stealing our minds.”
 What a great insight!
-And while how we behave—keeping all the rules and all the fuss over politics, abortion, and gay agendas—is not sawdust, it is easy to get sidetracked by the issue du jour while letting “control central” slip into thought patterns that quite frankly aren’t anything like God’s thoughts at all.
+And while how we behave—keeping all the rules and caring about cultural issues—is not sawdust, it is easy to get sidetracked by the issue du jour while letting “control central” slip into thought patterns that quite frankly aren’t anything like God’s thoughts at all.
 This is no small issue.
 God’s Word says that as a man thinks in his heart, so is he (Proverbs 23:7).
 I have always been taken aback by Jesus’ reproof of the religious folk of His day, when He said, “These people honor me with their lips, but their hearts are far from Me” (Matthew 15:8)!

 Paul gets it right when he informs us that the key issue in growth and transformation is the renewing of our minds, not just the mental activity of stacking up huge stores of biblical data.
 If that’s all we have we soon become proud and judgmental.
 We are to train our minds to think God’s thoughts after Him.
 To think the way He does about the poor and the oppressed.
 To think His thoughts about our enemies and those who have used and abused us.
 To let His thoughts honestly evaluate the lame stuff we pile up in our hearts.
 To think His thoughts about our money, time, family, job, and all other aspects of our lives.